winniebahati/Human-Factors-in-Security-Risk-Perception-and-Assessment-SLR/README.md

 To aide in future replication of this study, we have made available the following materials;
 1. Extracted data from each digital library (.bib)
 2. Data after removal of duplicates
-3. Resulting publications after the first filtering step (I/E on title and keywords)
+3. Resulting publications after each filtering step (I/E on title and keywords)
-4. Sample participants report and exit questionnaire
-5. python notebook
+4. Final set of primary studies